 Arc'teryx Squamish windbreaker jacket (putting backpack on)

-However, in 2024, more and more designs incorporate stretch into their fabric, either by way of their weave (like we see in the Patagonia Airshed Pro) or by adding a small amount of elastane/spandex (as with the Outdoor Research Shadow).
+However, more and more designs incorporate stretch into their fabric, either by way of their weave (like we see in the Patagonia Airshed Pro) or by adding a small amount of elastane/spandex (as with the Outdoor Research Shadow).
 No matter how it’s accomplished, the result of added stretch is better mobility, increased breathability, and a softer next-to-skin feel.
 In other words, these are your premium windbreakers.
 Of course, top-notch performance comes with trade-offs: Most of the time, stretch woven fabric is heavier and bulkier than straight nylon or polyester, and it’s often more expensive, too.
 Further, as we learned above, increased breathability (read: air permeability) inherently impacts wind resistance—although not to a noticeable extent, in our experience.

 Windbreaker jacket (Black Diamond Alpine Start Hoody cuff)